 Jamie (with son Trygve) speaks to Washington United for Marriage volunteers, June 2012

-Thank you for the opportunity to represent the 43rd District in the Washington State House of Representatives for the last seven years.
+Thank you for the opportunity to represent the 43rd District in the Washington State legislature for the last eight years.

 I appreciate the trust you have placed in me and am proud of the work that I have done on your behalf,